Anger mounts as Biden, Congress allow eviction ban to expire - The Boston Globe

 Waters quickly produced a draft of a bill that would require the CDC to continue the ban through Dec.
 31. At a hastily arranged hearing Friday morning to consider the bill, she urged her colleagues to act.

-But Rep. Cathy McMorris Rodgers of Washington, the top Republican on another panel handling the issue, said the Democrats’ bill was rushed.
+But Representative Cathy McMorris Rodgers of Washington, the top Republican on another panel handling the issue, said the Democrats’ bill was rushed.

 “This is not the way to legislate,” she said.